brouhardlab/Kappa/README.md

 See documentation [here](./doc/Kappa_User_Manual.pdf).

-**Note** that the documentation has been written for the first version of Kappa.
+**Note**: the documentation has been written for the first version of Kappa.
 The software has evolved a bit since that time so you might see some features that are not available anymore.

 ## Authors